 Notes: (1) IA capacity bars include capacity in the queues that has either a draft or fully executed interconnection agreement.
-The darker blue portion of the bar includes only active capacity; light blue portion includes suspended queue requests with an executed/drafted IA.
-The implication of "Suspended" queue status differs by ISO. e.g., in PJM it is voluntary and elected by the developer; in MISO it requires a force majeure event to suspend a project.
 (2) 5-year peak load growth and expected retirements from NERC's 2023 electricity supply and demand database.
 (3) Peak load contributions by region relies on NERC 2023 reliability assessments for standalone solar, onshore wind, and hydro.
 Storage, gas, coal, and nuclear are approximated with a peak load contribution of 100%, even though in practice their contributions will be smaller.
 Offshore wind contributions are based on recent reliability studies.